 Extra water storage capacity makes cooking that much easier and camp life more enjoyable so make sure to invest in something like the MSR DromLite Bag V2.
 It’s also a must for a trip without reliable water sources like the Howe Sound Crest Trail (later in the year) where hauling more water may be essential.

 From blisters, to scrapes, and cuts.
 A first aid kit is an essential item to have.
 The pre-built kits from Adventure Medical Kits have served me well on many adventurers.
 At the end of your trip write down any items you used and replace them so they’re ready for your next adventure.

-When I completed the Howe Sound Crest Trail several years ago, my knees screamed at me for the next week.
+I once had an ego and thought I didn’t need poles.
+Then I completed the Howe Sound Crest Trail and my knees screamed at me for the next week.
 My overweight pack and lack of poles were to blame.
 Poles are great for reducing the strain of long grueling descents and providing extra stability on exposed sections.
 Both these features you’ll experience on the Howe Sound Crest Trail, so do yourself a favor and get a pair of poles.
 For a reliable entry level option try these Black Diamond Poles or consider upgrading to the carbon fiber to save extra weight.